Apodini/Apodini/Sources/Apodini/Apodini.docc/Advanced/CommunicationPattern/CommunicationPattern.md

 This implies two necessities for Apodini's API in order to stay protocol-agnostic by default:

-Firstly, Apodini's API must not explicitly mark an endpoint as an instance of one of our five communicational patterns.
+Firstly, Apodini's API must not explicitly mark an endpoint as an instance of one of our five communication patterns.

 Secondly, Apodini's API must be flexible enough so that the **decision, which pattern is used** to implement a specific endpoint, can be **made by each exporter on its own**.